 During the month of September, Virginia Blood Services will encourage donors and the community to “Give Hope” by donating blood in support of Childhood Cancer Awareness.

 Blood is made up of three components: Red Blood Cells, Platelets and Plasma.
 Some cancer treatments cause a loss of platelets.
 These specialized blood cells help control blood clotting.
 When platelet levels fall too low, patients are given a transfusion of platelets to replenish their supply and prevent life-threatening hemorrhages.
+Learn more about platelet donation here!

 The types of cancers that occur most often in children are different from those seen in adults.
 The most common cancers of children are: